Denmark – A Case to Answer

 My first defence counsel, one of the most experienced criminal lawyers in Denmark, Jørgen Jacobsen, was just prior to my hunger strike in August 1980, speaking to me.
 He said that he felt that a “justitsmord” had already been committed in my case.
 Further, such murder leaves a corps – I said justitslig?
 Yes, he said, a cadaver cannot be revived.
 (A human corpse is called “lig” in Danish).

 That first day the Bagmandspolitiet (the special prosecution) and the Danish authorities arrested you and closed your business, a judicial murder took place, and since then, a corps has been left to rot.

-Like I told you before, injustices take place in all part of the society.
+As I told you before, injustices take place in all parts of society.
 It is a fact, that if there were tens of thousands of people gathered at the Rådhuspladsen (Town Hall Square in Copenhagen) and from a loudspeaker, someone shouted out:” the woman over there in the red coat and hat is a slut and a whore”.
-Most people would believe this, and there is nothing that poor woman can do, there and then disprove the masses impression of her.
+Most people would believe this, and that there is nothing that poor woman can do, there and then disprove the masses’ impression of her.